cj1128/protohackers-ts/README.md

 ## 03 Budget Chat

-- implement a `LineReader` to read lines
+- implement a `LineReader` based on `SlidingBufferReader` to read lines

 ## 04 Unusual Database Program